cferdinandi/catch-em-all/docs/testing.md

 - `npm run test:e2e` - run End-to-End tests
 - `npm run test:unit` - run unit tests
+- `npm run test:lint` - run linting script
+- `npm run test:lint-fix` - run linting script _and_ automatically fix errors
 - `npm run test:all` - run all tests
+- `npm run test:all-fix` - run all tests _and_ automatically fix linting errors

-_**Note:** occasionally, one of the tests will fail in one of the test browsers because the API takes too long to respond.
+_**Note:** occasionally, one of the E2E tests will fail in one of the test browsers because the API takes too long to respond.
 Rerunning the affected test usually resolves the issue._

-## Tool Choice
+## Playwright

-The app uses [Playwright](https://playwright.dev) for testing.
+The app uses [Playwright](https://playwright.dev) for E2E _and_ unit testing.

 Playwright has a few major advantages over other popular options...